This site is intended to pick up where the Buyout of America book leaves off.

 The new PE study covers roughly 7 million workers.
 That’s 616,000 American workers needlessly fired.

-Private equity firms through LBOs own companies employ 12 million Americans, more than one of every 10 Americans in the private sector.
+Private equity firms through LBOs own companies employ at least 12 million Americans, more than one of every 10 Americans in the private sector.

 New York Times writes a great story in November 2022 about how a Blackstone Group-owned company lends money at 30 percent interest rates to exonerated convicts waiting for settlement.

-Blackstone was behind Montana Republican Senate Candidate Tim Sheehy’s Bridger Aerospace, that charges governments to help fight fires.
+Blackstone was behind Montana Senator Tim Sheehy’s Bridger Aerospace, that charges governments to help fight fires.
 Bridger in May 2022 paid Blackstone $300 million, double its $150 million investment, according to a source close to the situation.
 That is despite Bridger in 2022 losing $42 million, according to public records.
 Bridger is now struggling to pay its loans.
-Still, Blackstone Founder Stephen Schwarzman through a Super Pac has contributed $5 million to Sheehy’s senate campaign.
+Still, Blackstone Founder Stephen Schwarzman through a Super Pac contributed $5 million to Sheehy’s successful 2024 senate campaign.

 Private equity firms are diversifying.